devdigital/ie-cors/README.md

 In order to test on IE < 10, you can either use an online service such as [BrowserStack](https://www.browserstack.com/) or use one of the various [IE virtual images](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) supplied by Microsoft.

 For example, you can download the IE9 on Windows 7 image for [VirtualBox](https://www.virtualbox.org/).
-With VirtualBox and the image imported, you need to configure VirtualBox to allow access to your host machine at `http://localhost:3000` which is where the front-end is available.
+With VirtualBox and the image imported, you can select `Machine -> Settings... -> Network -> Adapter 1 -> Attached to: NAT`.
+Your host machine should then be accessible from `http://10.0.2.2:3000`.

-TODO
+The sample configures both `10.0.2.2` and `localhost` as white listed origins for this purpose.
+You can edit the `onVirtualMachine` flag within `App.jsx` if you wish to test on VirtualBox.

 # How it Works